-You must be reading this because you’re an adventurous and inquisitive wine drinker, not content on just drinking the famous grape varieties all the time, you want to explore, and see what else is out there...good for you!
+You must be reading this because you’re an adventurous and inquisitive wine drinker, not content with just drinking the famous grape varieties all the time, you want to explore, and see what else is out there...good for you!

 In New Zealand we are 80% Sauvignon Blanc dominant, so you’d be forgiven for thinking that we like to play it safe.
 However, we are just as experimental these days as other parts of the wine world.